-Accelerated Math: Accelerated Math begins in fourth grade and continues throughout students' educational experiences in District 115.
-Content is delivered to students at the next instructional level.
-For example, fourth grade Accelerated Math students would complete the fifth grade curriculum.
-Strategies of differentiation, acceleration, and compacting are implemented within these classrooms.
+Accelerated Math: Accelerated Math is a program which delivers content to students at the next instructional level and begins in fourth grade.
+For example, fourth grade students recommended for Accelerated Math would receive instruction in fifth grade math.
+Instructional strategies of differentiation, acceleration, and compacting are implemented within these classrooms.

 Curriculum Compacting: Curriculum Compacting is a technique for differentiating instruction that allows teachers to make adjustments to the curriculum for students who have already mastered the material to be learned, replacing content students know with new content, enrichment options, or other activities.

 Distance/Online Learning: Through distance/online learning, students enroll in courses offered by an organization outside of their school, through community colleges, four-year colleges or universities, or other organizations.

 Dual Credit: Dual credit provides the opportunity for high school students to enroll in courses approved by a postsecondary institution for college credit, as well as other colleges and universities that will accept the transfer credit.

 Early Entrance to Kindergarten or Grade 1: In this form of acceleration, students enter kindergarten before they reach the Illinois school entry age of five-years-old by September 1 of the school year.
 Parents must contact the district office to request early entrance testing (there is a cost for testing).

 Enrichment: Activities that deepen and/or extend the learning and allow the student to go beyond the current curriculum are considered enrichment courses.
 The Gifted Resource Department supports grade-level teachers to provide greater challenges within the curriculum, based on students' needs.